JanSnieg/ModelowanieFizyczne/README.md

 ### ofApp.cpp

 Here I will try to explain and show what I did in main cpp file that is drawing scene.
-First think is method prepareParticle().
+First thing is method prepareParticle().
 First I'm creating new particle, than I'm setting its position in bottom-center of scene.
 Veleociti is now not used.
 Then I'm setting color of object to some kind of red (it will be fire so red is GOOD! :)).